14 Ways to Experience the Real Maui: Off The Tourist Path

 Explore The Land With An Agricultural Tour Or Event

 The Maui Pineapple Tour is an authentic 90-minute tour of a working pineapple plantation.
-You’ll learn about “all things pineapple” and go right into the pineapple fields to sample fresh-picked extra sweet Maui Gold pineapple.
+You’ll learn about “all things pineapple” and go right into the pineapple fields to sample fresh-picked sweet Maui Gold pineapple.

 The Gourmet Lunch and Farm Tour at O’o Farm offers a genuine “farm to fork” experience, starting with a tour of the 8.5-acre farm, during which you will harvest the produce for your meal, to be prepared on-site by a local chef.

-The annual Maui County Agricultural Festival (Maui AgFest) at the War Memorial Complex in Wailuku includes Maui’s largest farmer’s market, children’s activities, a Live Chefs’ Challenge, Grand Taste event, live farm animal exhibits, and more.
+The annual Maui County Agricultural Festival (Maui AgFest) at the War Memorial Complex in Wailuku includes Maui’s largest farmer’s market, children’s activities, a Live Chefs’ Challenge, a Grand Taste event, live farm animal exhibits, and more.
 It’s hosted each spring by the Maui County Farm Bureau.

 A visit to Kahanu Garden and Heiau in Hana is an amazing educational and cultural experience.
 Part of the National Tropical Botanical Garden network, this 484-acre garden features ethnobotanical plants that were brought to the islands by the first Polynesian settlers.
 Also on site is the Pi’ilanihale Heiau—an ancient place of worship that is still sacred to Hawaiians.